Playing God: Medical staff accused of placing DNRs on patients without family knowledge

 Grace’s parents said none of that happened with their daughter.
 The hospital and doctor declined repeated requests for an interview.
 Grace died on October 13, 2021, with a DNR order placed in her medical chart her parents said they never approved.

 “And these nurses from the hallway, they won’t come into the room.
 They hollered, ‘She’s DNR.’
 And we holler back, ‘She’s not DNR, save our daughter.’
-They refused; they would not come into the room,” said Schara.
+They refused; they would not come into the room,” Schara said.

 Police in Plano, Texas, arrested a nurse in 2022 for allegedly falsifying a deceased patient’s DNR form.